dy/settings-panel/README.md

 })

 // update value
-settings.number = 100
+panel.number = 100

 // click button
-settings.ok()
+panel.ok()
 ```

 ### createSettings(fields, options?, onchange?)

-Create an object which properties are reflected in UI.
-Changing property values of this object updates UI, and vice versa − manipulating UI updates object values.
-That object can be used as a regular
+Create panel from a set of fields.
+Returns state object - changing it's properties updates UI and vice versa.
+That object can be used as options for other components.

 #### `fields`